Gino Torretta: 1995–1999

-Post-NFL career
+Post-football career

-Torretta followed his NFL career with a position at Wachovia Securities as a senior financial advisor.
-He is chairman and CEO of Touchdown Radio, broadcasting an NCAA game of the week on national radio.
-He is also an NCAA football expert on Sirius XM channel 91, College Sports Nation.
+Following his NFL career, Torretta founded Touchdown Radio in 2005, a nationally syndicated radio broadcast, featuring a weekly NCAA football game.
+He is also an NCAA football expert analyst on Sirius XM channel 91, College Sports Nation.

-Torretta is vice president for GAMCO Asset Management, working with institutional clients nationwide and working out of the firm's Palm Beach office.
+Previously he held a position at Wachovia Securities as a senior financial advisor.
+Later he became is vice president for GAMCO Asset Management, working with institutional clients nationwide and working out of the firm's Palm Beach office.

+On September 18, 2025, The University of Miami announced that Max Chira, a UM fan, has made a $1.81 million donation that will be used to construct life-sized statues of Torretta and Vinny Testaverde on campus outside the Schwartz Center for Athletic Excellence.